ES.C.4.1, School Week and Work Week For Minors Draft Policy

 Running Start students often have a full load of classes that meet only one or two days a week, or only evenings.
 Penalizing them from working while going to school simply because their school follows a post-secondary schedule vs a standard secondary school schedule is an unjust application of labor and industry regulatory oversight.

-Elisabeth Moseng about 1 month ago
+Elisabeth Moseng 6 months ago

 Saying a child can not work during school hours and determining that by the local public school hurts kids who attend other schools and get out two or three weeks earlier.
 It means they are penalized on both ends by not being able to start work when they are completed for the school year and other schools start earlier so they miss work on the end also.

-Jill Kiele about 1 month ago
+Jill Kiele 6 months ago

 1.2 If minors are not in public school but in private or homeschooled, they should be able to work a schedule that fits their school schedule.
 The third paragraph of 4.4 seems to conflict with 1.2.